marmiou/twitch-tests/README.md

   - auto trigger of tests on push
   - manual trigger of tests from github Actions
 In general, github contains any configuration related to github (example we could have an issue template here)
-- configuration: Contains anything related with the configuration of the repo
+- configuration: Contains anything related with the configuration of the repo.
+Just a small note, we used config.ini file, but we did not use the configuration in our project after all
 - pageObjects: Used Page Object Pattern, so the two Page Objects (Twitch & Streamer), which contain all the interactions with these pages are placed here (elements + functionality).
 - tests: directory with the test & the conftest file